JaredTweed/AudioToTextTranscriber/README.md

 ## How to run

-Go to the src, and run `./build.sh`.
+Run `./build.sh` from the root directory.

 ## Where to get audio to test this